Cweber42/ActiveDirectory_Accounts/README.md

 # ActiveDirectory_Accounts
 Automation for Active Directory from Eschool/Cognos
-I can be contacted Here:
-https://goo.gl/forms/x27wHLgfIqTANefv2 [Google Form] for customization and implementation pricing.

 The primary job of the script is AD account creation and management:
 1) Create Security groups by grad year
 2) Create OU's and Nest them under building # (as a common name like MS/HS etc)
 3) Create the user accounts
-4) Place all users in generic building and gradyr groups
+4) Place all users in generic building and grade groups
 5) Disable students who have left the district on Sundays
 6) Rename students and update the information for SAM/UPN/Email/Displaynames from the cognos CSV
 7) Added the email notification to specified people in each building, each account that is created generates an individual email with the students Name, Student ID, email address and password,